The Lewis and Clark Bridge carries Interstate 265 over the Ohio River between Louisville, Kentucky and Indiana.

 - Other costs in Kentucky: $138.5 million

-- Indiana approach to the East End Bridge: $228 million
+- Indiana approach to the Interstate 265 Bridge: $228 million

 - Other costs in Indiana: 96.3 million

-Construction began on a reconstructed partial US 42 interchange in Louisville in May 2006.
-13 Construction began in mid-2007 on a 12-foot by 12-foot test bore for the tunnel under the Drumanard Estate to evaluate the strength of the rock.
+Construction began on rebuilding the US Route 42 interchange in Prospect in May 2006, 13 with work commencing on a 12-foot by 12-foot test bore for the Drumanard Tunnel to evaluate the strength of the rock.
 33

-- A 1,700-foot tunnel for Interstate 265 under US 42 and the historic Drumanard Estate in Kentucky
+- Boring twin 1,700-foot tunnels for Interstate 265 under the Drumanard Estate in Kentucky;

-- A full interchange at Old Salem Road in Indiana
+- Adding a full interchange at Old Salam Road;

-- A multi-use path along the East End Bridge
+- Building a multi-use path alongside Interstate 265 and the East End Bridge.

-The East End Bridge project was overseen by the Indiana Department of Transportation, and the new crossing opened to traffic on December 18, 2016.
-35 The opening ceremonies included the dedication of the bridge to explorers George Rogers Clark and his brother William Clark of the Lewis and Clark Expedition of 1803 to 1806.
-Tolling for the bridge began on December 30, 2016.
+The new East End Bridge opened to traffic on December 18, 2016.
+35 The opening ceremonies included the dedication of the crossing to explorers George Rogers Clark and his brother William Clark of the Lewis and Clark Expedition of 1803 to 1806.
+Tolling for the bridge began on December 30.
 36

 - State: Indiana, Kentucky